 Unfortunately Forxiga is not free from side effects.
 In particular, the risk of urinary tract infections and vaginal yeast infections increases – the result of all the sugar (food for bacteria and fungi) that leak into the urine.
 Furthermore, you can get an increased urine production and an increase in thirst.

 Despite the side effects, this is an exciting addition to the treatment of type 2 diabetes.

 Many may indeed want to use it to lose weight, even without having diabetes.
 However, the drug isn’t approved for this use (yet).
 Moreover, the effect on weight for people with normal blood sugar will likely be smaller – less sugar will leak into the urine.
 Thus, Forxiga is presently not a diet drug.

 Then, who with type 2 diabetes may benefit from Forxiga?
 Here’s the treatment ladder that I use, provided there is no obvious lack of insulin (so called LADA, causing otherwise unexplained weight loss).

 - A low-carbohydrate diet, being as strict as you can.
 This is often enough to normalize blood sugar without medication.

 - If necessary a GLP-1 analogue (Victoza, Byetta or Bydureon)

 The sad part is that many will be using Forxiga instead of a low-carb diet.
 But, then you’ll only reach part of the effect – a maximum of 70 g glucose leakage daily will of course not be enough if you’re eating 300 g carbs per day.
-In addition you will be suffering side effects unnecessarily.
-Finally, there’s something sick and environmentally unfriendly in eating carbs unnecessarily just to pee them out.
+In addition, you may experience side effects unnecessarily.
+Finally, in my opinion, there’s something sick and environmentally unfriendly in eating carbs unnecessarily just to pee them out.